SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

 ### Chapter 5 - QUIZ

 * Why has the Azure Route Server (ARS) injected Branch site CIDRs to the Spoke VNET protected subnet but not the FortiGate private subnet?
-* The Branch external Load balancer has two front end public ip.
-How do we ensure that traffic egressing Branch1 on port1 (isp1)  has always the same public ip applied?
+* The Branch external load balancer has two front end public IP.
+How do we ensure that traffic egressing Branch1 on port1 (isp1) always has the same public IP applied?
 Same for traffic egressing Branch1 on port3 (isp2)

 </details>